JTvD/iRODS_ingest/README.md

-    "LOCAL_ZIP_SPACE": "30GB", # Size of the temporary zip area in human readable size, to avoid overflowing disks "IRODS_TARGET_PATH": "", # ignored due to bug, see notes "METADATA_EXCEL": "test_metadata.xlsx" # Excel file with the list of files to upload and metadata }
+    "LOCAL_ZIP_SPACE": "30GB", # Size of the temporary zip area in human readable size, to avoid overflowing disks "IRODS_TARGET_PATH": "", # ignored due to bug, see notes "METADATA_EXCEL": "test_metadata.xlsx" # Excel file with the list of files to upload and metadata "PROGRESS_FILE": "progres.csv" "optional: absolute location of the progress csv file. uses the current working directory if only a filename is entered."
+}
 ```